 If you’re looking to stretch your legs a bit, this hike is perfect for you!
 It’s only about 2km total with 150m elevation gain (or 1.2 miles and 500ft).
 In the winter, every hike takes longer than expected and I believe this hike took me about 2 hours.

 There seems to be a certain amount of luck needed when it comes to seeing the magical Northern Lights.
-A few things need to line up—you need a clear sky or low amount of clouds, strong Aurora and complete darkness.
+A few things need to line up—you need a clear sky or low amount of clouds, a strong Aurora, and complete darkness.
 If you check the weather and it looks like it will be clear any time between 11pm-3am, head to a spot with no light pollution.
 In Lofoten, Uttakleiv and Haukland Beach are great options.
 Make sure you bundle up as it gets very cold shooting at night, always bring a headlamp and remember to be patient as the Northern Lights move around the sky regularly.
-From what I’ve researched, the best time to see them in Lofoten is August, October, February and March.
+From what I’ve researched, the best time to see them in Lofoten is August, October, February, and March.
 I took the below photo in Hamnoy, but wouldn’t recommend it as there was a bit too much light pollution for my liking.

 This spot was a random beach that I had never heard of (and frankly, was shocked that it wasn’t more popular).
-There were huge mountains all around the beach, the water was an incredible blue colour and not many people around.
+There were huge mountains all around the beach, the water was an incredible blue color and not many people around.
 That said, it was very windy so remember to bundle up!

 This is another hike that is a must-do in Lofoten!
 It’s important to note that this one will take 3-5 hours depending on the weather, which trailhead you start at and how much snow there is.
 It was crazy windy when I was up here so remember that Norwegian weather is no joke.
-In terms of trailheads, there are two ways to get to the summit—one is from Kvalvika Beach (shown earlier in this post) and the other is from a separate trail head.
+In terms of trailheads, there are two ways to get to the summit—one is from Kvalvika Beach (shown earlier in this post) and the other is from a separate trailhead.
 I did this hike twice and hiked both trails during my trip so I recommend hiking from the second option.
 It’s much more gradual and enjoyable!
-Check out this blog post for details on the trailheads and route.
+Check out this blog post for details on the trailheads and routes.

 Reinebringen is definitely the most popular hike in Lofoten.
 While it’s only 3km round trip with 500m of elevation gain (2 miles and 1700 feet), this trail can be very dangerous—especially in the winter season.
 When I went, the stairs that go up the trail were covered with snow so I had to make a new trail the entire way up.
-I had friends with me who were knowledgeable, wore microspikes on my boots, and still wished I had an ice axe to help.
+I had friends with me who were knowledgeable, wore microspikes on my boots, and still wished I had an ice ax to help.
 This hike is incredible, and I can’t recommend it enough, but I urge you to ask locals/reach out to others who have done the hike to find out the current conditions and if it’s safe to do.
 If it is, I’d head there early in the morning as parking is limited.

 - The entire area of Lofoten is much less busy in the winter season.
 Apart from some groups of photographers, there are not that many tourists.
 Some businesses were closed for the winter, but these closures did not affect me at all.